javl/genderSwap/README.md

 ## Note about Safari version
 It seems Apple tries to make it hard for non OSX developers to build extentions for Safari, so I didn't bother.
 Feel free to compile the code found in the Safari folder of this repository into a working plugin (please, send me a pull request if you do!).

-##Privacy
+##The plugin
+This plugin replaces certain keywords in the source of websites you visit.
+While this replacement is far from perfect, it works quite well most of the time.

-The plugin asks permission to access every webpage you visit.
-This is to replace a set of keywords in the source code; no data whatsoever is recorded or transmitted in any way.
+To be able to perform its search-and-replace magic the plugin needs access to the pages you visit: this is only for the replacement!
+No data whatsoever is recorded or transmitted in any way.